assyrianic/Tagha/documentation/API.md

 * `module_ref` - reference to a `struct TaghaModule` pointer.

 ### Return Value
-boolean value whether the deallocation was successful or not.
+bool value whether the deallocation was successful or not.

 ## tagha_module_create_from_file